LightYagami200/cli-chan/README.md

 - Chat with CLI Chan directly from your terminal
 - Supports conversation context & long-term memory
+- System Awareness - CLI Chan checks some info about your OS & the directories to provide you with the best possible answers
 - No limit on the number of conversations

 ### Installation